- Personal Injury

-Suing a loved one or close friend after an accident doesn’t have to be about blame or anger.
-It is a means by which to collect compensation for your injuries, and that person’s insurance company is likely the only way you will be able to be made whole financially.
+Suing a loved one or close friend after an accident is not an expression of blame or anger.
+It is simply a means by which to collect compensation for your injuries from that person’s insurance company.

-Fortunately, New York’s No-Fault Law means every vehicle owner is covered by their own insurance, to a certain extent.
-Often, however, that minimum coverage ($50,000) is not enough to cover medical bills and compensate for lost wages.
-Under such circumstances, it might be necessary to file a lawsuit.
+Fortunately, New Jersey’s No-Fault Law means every vehicle owner is covered by their own insurance, to a certain extent.
+Often, however, that minimum coverage is not enough to cover medical bills and compensate for lost wages.
+Under such circumstances, it might be necessary to pursue legal action.
 Most cases don’t go to trial and, in the hands of an experienced attorney, don’t need to cause any stress to friends or family members involved in the accident.

 Is it Wrong to Sue my Friend or Family Member?

 When it comes to personal injury, think of ‘suing’ as a synonym for ‘getting insurance companies to pay your expenses.’
-Loved ones and friends will never question your right to medical compensation.
+Loved ones will never question your right to medical compensation.
 It’s their insurance who will fight to pay you the bare minimum.
-Your family and friends want you to do everything you can to secure the amount needed to cover medical bills and lost income.
+Your friends want you to do everything you can to secure compensation for your medical bills.

 It is possible that your friend/family member’s policy will cover everything.
-Unfortunately, that is not always likely.
-Trying to avoid a suit by negotiating with the insurance company yourself doesn’t make things any easier on your family member or friend.
-Only an expert attorney can negotiate with insurance adjusters who want to pay out as little money as possible.
+Unfortunately, that is highly unlikely.
+Trying to avoid a suit by negotiating with the insurance company yourself doesn’t make things any easier on your friend.
+Only an expert attorney can take on insurance adjusters who want to give you as little money as possible.

 A great lawyer will also make this process painless for you and your friend or loved one.
 In their hands, this process will not damage your relationship.
 The two of you will never have to negotiate with each other directly, or even discuss the case at all.
 The lawyers will do the talking on your behalf so you can focus on recovery.

-What if My Loved One or Friend Wasn’t at Fault?
+What if My Loved One Wasn’t at Fault?

 From your perspective as the passenger, it may initially appear that your friend was not at fault for the accident.
-Keep in mind that New York uses a ‘comparative fault’ model to determine who pays what.
-If it is found later that your friend was partially at fault and you did not pursue a claim, you will not recover as much compensation as you could have.
+Keep in mind that New Jersey uses a ‘comparative fault’ model to determine who pays what.
+If it is found later that your friend was partially at fault and you did not pursue a claim against him/her, you will not recover as much compensation as you could have.

-It is a common mistake to rely solely on the other driver’s insurance to cover all costs.
-But that driver might not have insurance, or might not be found at-fault for the accident.
-If a victim relies too heavily on the other driver’s insurance and later receives nothing, they might have missed the deadline to file a claim against other parties.
+It is a common mistake to rely on the other driver’s insurance to cover all costs.
+But that driver might not have insurance or might not be found guilty for the accident.
+If the passenger relies too heavily on the other driver’s insurance and later receives nothing, they might have missed the deadline to file a claim with other parties.
 That is why it’s important to pursue compensation immediately after an accident in order to ensure your medical bills are paid in a timely manner.